cxa/HalfTea/README.md

 Check the [Counter](samples/Counter) example for detail.

+## FAQ

+_Q_: Why mutable class but not immutable record for state?

+_A_: Because we need `INotifyPropertyChanged` to inform UI to update.
+And for the OO-based UI framework (Xamarin.iOS, Xamarin.Droid and Xamarin.Forms), mutable class state is much more fitted.

 ## Usage

 Drag `src/HalfTea.fs` to your project.
 To track version, you may use [paket](https://fsprojects.github.io/Paket/) or git submodules.
 It's that simple and we have no plan to maintain a NuGet package.